Grants and Funding Opportunities

 Click here to access website

-Renewable Energy Systems & Energy Efficiency Improvement Guaranteed Loans & Grant Program-Deadline to apply is quarterly, with deadlines coming up in March 31st, June 30th, and September 30th.
+Renewable Energy Systems & Energy Efficiency Improvement Guaranteed Loans & Grant Program-Deadline to apply is quarterly, with final FY 2024 deadline coming up on September 30, 2024

 This program provides loan financing and grant funding to agricultural producers and rural small businesses for renewable energy systems or to make energy efficiency improvements.
 Projects must be located in rural areas with populations of 50,000 or less.
 Loan guarantees are available up to 75% of eligible project costs and grants up to 50% of project costs.
 Grant terms are: